Mission-Based Budget Model

 School-specific rate × weighted student FTE.

-- Weighted student FTE uses 2-year average—SCH and enrollment based on prior year and current year fall data converted to 3 term average (3TA) estimate
+1. 2-year rolling averages for both student credit hour and enrollment data based on prior year and current year fall data converted to 3 term average (3TA) estimate.

 $ per student are the same for undergraduate and graduate students.